 Reception of the Eucharist

 Holy Communion is celebrated at all weekday and weekend Masses.
-See the Mass Times for a complete schedule.

 For adults, the reception of Holy Communion is for Catholics in union with the Catholic Church.
 The person says, “Amen”, I believe, these three things: